Here’s what’s in Hearthstone Mercenaries packs

 Mercenary Cards, Portraits, and Coins can be of three different rarities: Rare, Epic, and Legendary.

-But what exactly are Mercenary Coins?
+What exactly are Mercenary Coins?
 How can I earn them?

 In addition to that: